-The U. S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) is responsible for implementing and enforcing four separate sets of HIPAA regulations:2
+The U. S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) is responsible for implementing and enforcing four separate sets of HIPAA regulations:

-- 1. The Privacy Rule, which governs the privacy and confidentiality of individually identifiable health information;3 - 2.
-The Security Rule, which identifies baseline administrative, physical, and technical safeguards to protect electronic health information;4 - 3.
-The Enforcement Rule, which sets forth the enforcement system for all the HIPAA Rules;5 and - 4.
-The Breach Notification Rule, which establishes a notification and reporting protocol in the event of an unauthorized disclosure.6
+- 1. The Privacy Rule, which governs the privacy and confidentiality of individually identifiable health information; - 2.
+The Security Rule, which identifies baseline administrative, physical, and technical safeguards to protect electronic health information; 338